jmriesen/rust-RSM/README.md

 ## C Foreign Function Interface
 ###  Concept Overview
 A foreign function is simply a function that was written in a different programming language.
-In this case I am calling C code from Rust and vs versa.
+In this case I am calling C code from Rust and vice versa.
 Calling code that was written in a different language requires some extra care:
-- Parameters must match the target languages memory layout
+- Parameters must match the target language's memory layout
 - The C/Rust compilers don't understand the other language and therefore have to assume the foreign code could do anything

 ### Use in Rust-RSM